 The Blue Mountains National Park is one of the most scenic places to visit in Australia.
 It’s an ideal place to go on a day trip from Sydney.

 The main attraction in the Blue Mountains is the Three Sisters.
 This is an outcrop of three rocks that sit above the ledge of a cliff.
 It’s a spectacular sight, as the picture above illustrates.

 You’ll find numerous trails in the park that you can wander around to explore more of the park.
 It’s just not just the Three Sisters that you can marvel at, there are plenty more sights too!

-Byron Bay is one of the most popular places to visit in Australia and there’s a lot of reasons why.
+Byron Bay is one of the most popular places to visit in Australia and there are a lot of reasons why.

 It’s one of the most scenic places in the country, exemplified by the iconic lighthouse at Cpe Byron which overlooks the Pacific Ocean.
 You can’t visit Byron Bay without hiking to the lighthouse and checking out the incredible view!

 Another reason to visit Byron Bay is that it has some fantastic beaches.
 This part of Australia is blessed with incredible beaches and Byron is no exception.
 If you love surfing or just relaxing at the beach, then Byron is somewhere you can’t miss out on.